hu-xiaonan/bucklingassembly-abaqus/README.md

     Lines starting with `#` are comments and will be ignored by the script.
 Each non-comment line specifies a bonding region, which can be either circular or rectangular.

-    The optional `ROTABLE` keyword determines whether the bonding region is allowed to rotate in the xy plane.
+    The optional `ROTATABLE` keyword determines whether the bonding region is allowed to rotate in the xy plane.
 For more details on how bonding regions are implemented in the simulation, see [the section below](#rotatable-and-non-rotatable-bonding-regions).

 5. **Data file for disturbance**